KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 1271-36 Algorithm

-The ISO/IEC 7064 MOD 1271-36 algorithm is suitable for use with alphanumeric strings.
+The ISO/IEC 7064 MOD 1271-36 algorithm is a pure system algorithm (with modulus 1271 and radix 36) that is suitable for use with alphanumeric strings.
 It generates two check alphanumeric characters.

 #### Details